syakirharis25/workers/README.md

 14. [Leader, worker, follower definition.](#definition)
 15. [Pension calculation, life expectancy and financial risk management.](#pension)
 <br /><br />
+16. [Life insurance, ground cemetery allocation, burial club and service.](#life) -- schedule to publish before Thursday, 20 April 2023, during total solar eclipse, a solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth, a total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.
+<br /><br />
-16. [Business, enterprise, company and methodologies.
+17. [Business, enterprise, company and methodologies.
 (DRAFT).](#draft) -- schedule to publish before Thursday, 20 April 2023, during total solar eclipse, a solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth, a total solar eclipse occurs when the Moon's apparent diameter is larger than the Sun's, blocking all direct sunlight, turning day into darkness.

 <a name="mission"></a>